morris/nito/README.md

 ```

-## Defining Components
+## Defining components

 #### `$.nito( settings )`

 - Creates a component class
 - `settings` is an object that defines the prototype of the component class
+	- `base` is the base HTML for the component class
+		- Can be a string or an array of strings
+		- Arrays will be joined with `\n`
+		- Optional, if you only use `Comp.setup` (see below)
+	- `setup` will be called on creation of a component
+		- Define event handlers here
+		- Optional, defaults to noop
+	- `update` should update the component
+		- Has to be called explicitly (except for `loop`/`nest` components)
+		- Optional, defaults to noop
+	- `idProp` is the loop id property
+		- See `$el.loop` below
+		- Optional, defaults to `id`
-- `base`, `setup`, `update`, and `idProp` are the only nito-specific properties
+	- Add more methods and properties as needed

 ```
 var Comp = $.nito( {

-	// Base HTML for components
-	// Can be a string or an array of strings
-	// Arrays will be joined with \n
-	// Optional, if you only use Comp.setup (see below)
 	base: [
 		'<div>',
 			'<h1 class="title"></h1>',
 		'</div>'
 	],

-	// Function called after creating a component
-	// Optional, defaults to noop
 	setup: function () {

-		// the component root element
+		this.$el; // the component root element
-		this.$el;

-		// define event handlers here
-		// this.on is a shortcut to this.$el.on
+		// shortcut to this.$el.on
 		this.on( 'click', '.title', function () {

-			// bound to component
+			this.custom(); // bound to component
-			this.custom();

 		} );

 	},

-	// Function that updates the component
-	// Optional, defaults to noop
 	update: function () {

-		// this.find is a shortcut to this.$el.find
+		// shortcut to this.$el.find
 		this.find( '.title' ).weld( this.data.title );

 	},

-	// id property
-	// See $el.loop below
-	// Optional, defaults to 'id'
-	idProp: 'id',

-	// Add custom component methods here

 	custom: function () {